 Commercial trucks are much larger than passenger vehicles – they can weigh up to 30 times more, and they carry a wide range of products and materials, some of them toxic.
 When a truck accident occurs, significant damage and severe injuries often result.

 Unfortunately, truck accidents are a common occurrence on the roads of California, especially when the truck driver is fatigued.
-At Jurewitz Law Group, we have experience helping victims of truck driver fatigue accidents pursue the financial compensation they deserve.
+At Jurewitz Law Group Injury & Accident Lawyers, we have experience helping victims of truck driver fatigue accidents pursue the financial compensation they deserve.

 An accident with a commercial truck may cause injuries that require months of expensive medical treatment.
 You might need physical therapy, pain management, and surgery.
 If you end up with a disability, you may need to hire a home health nurse or someone to assist you with routine tasks.
 It’s a significant financial burden – one that you shouldn’t be responsible for paying.

-Jurewitz Law Group is a nationally recognized law firm that has successfully represented truck accident victims for nearly two decades.
-Call our firm at (888) 233-5020 to speak with one of our San Diego truck accident lawyers and find out how we can recover the monetary award you need to cover your expenses and losses.
+Jurewitz Law Group Injury & Accident Lawyers is a nationally recognized law firm that has successfully represented truck accident victims for nearly two decades.

 Take Immediate Legal Action If You Get Hurt in a Truck Accident

 If a fatigued truck driver caused your accident, you should begin working on your case right away.
 The sooner you start, the sooner you’ll receive compensation.
 There are strict deadlines you must comply with, and if you miss them, you could lose your right to hold the at-fault driver liable.

 Following are crucial steps to take following your accident:

 Call 911.
 All accidents that result in injury or death must be reported to law enforcement within 24 hours.
 You should wait for an officer to arrive at the scene and investigate.